Your First Charter: 5 Essential Resources for New Modern Skippers | Modern Sailing

 • This section advises you of your responsibilities of a skipper, details our safety-oriented charter policies, and provides emergency contact information.
 Be sure to review with your crew also.

-After signing and submitting your Boat Check-Out form, you will receive a complete copy of your submission in your email that you can refer to later if needed.
+After signing and submitting your Boat Pre-Cruise (Check-Out) form, you will receive a complete copy of your submission in your email that you can refer to later if needed.
 (Check your Junk folder if it doesn't show up within 5 minutes.)

 A copy of the Skipper Responsibilities and Charter Policies are also available on Our Charter Fleet webpage.